Two-dimensional binary transition metal nitride $M$N$_4$ ($M$ = V, Cr, Mn, Fe, Co) with a graphene-like structure and strong magnetic properties: Results and discussion

-We design two kinds of $M$N$_4$ ($M$ = V, Cr, Mn, Fe, Co) lattices and call them $r$-$M$N$_4$ and $s$-$M$N$_4$ in terms of the rhombic and squared shapes of crystal cell.
+We design two kinds of $M$N$_4$ ($M$ = V, Cr, Mn, Fe, Co) lattices and call them $r$-$M$N$_4$ and $s$-$M$N$_4$ in terms of the rhombic and square shapes of crystal cell.
 The structures are shown in Fig. \ref{structmodel}(a) and (d) and both of them are made up of $M$N$_4$ moiety marked with a dashed line rectangle.
-When the $M$N$_4$ moieties are linked together in the staggered and top-and-bottom alignments, the $r$-$M$N$_4$ and $s$-$M$N$_4$ are formed, which are related to the rhombic lattice with the plane group $Cmm$ symmetry and the squared lattice with the plane group $P4m$ symmetry, respectively.
+When the $M$N$_4$ moieties are linked together in the staggered and top-and-bottom alignments, the $r$-$M$N$_4$ and $s$-$M$N$_4$ are formed, which are related to the rhombic lattice with the plane group $Cmm$ symmetry and the square lattice with the plane group $P4m$ symmetry, respectively.
 The primitive unit cells of two lattices are displayed in Fig. \ref{structmodel}(b) and (e), in which only one formula unit cell is included.
-On the other hand, Fig. \ref{structmodel}(c) and (g) show the graphene and biphenylene network \cite{Fan2021}, and their lattices can be divided into the H-type units of six carbon atoms presented by the dashed line rectangles.
-By substituting $M$N$_4$ moiety for H-type unit in two carbon 2D compounds, the $r$-$M$N$_4$ and $s$-$M$N$_4$ structures can be derived.
+The structure of Graphene is shown in Fig. \ref{structmodel}(c), which is the most famous two-dimensional material.
+Another carbon allotrope, biphenylene network \cite{Fan2021}, had been synthesized recently, and the atomic structure is shown in Fig. \ref{structmodel}(d).
+The lattices of graphene and biphenylene network can be divided into the H-type units of six carbon atoms presented by the dashed line rectangles.
+By substituting $M$N$_4$ moiety for H-type unit in two carbon 2D compounds, the $r$-$M$N$_4$ and $s$-$M$N$_4$ structures are derived.
 The optimized lattice parameters of $r$-$M$N$_4$ and $s$-$M$N$_4$ structures are listed in Table. \ref{latt}.
 We can see that from V, Cr, Mn, Fe, to Co the lattice parameters decrease because of the decrease of their atomic radius.